-Hansford Sensors has supplied a wide variety of vibration sensors to this industry and various approaches have been applied.
+At Hansford Sensors we supply a wide variety of vibration sensors or transmitters for the pharmaceutical sector.
 Typically AHU’s include a supply fan and an extractor fan and can either be direct-drive or non-direct drive.
-On direct-drive fans a vibration sensor would be installed on both the drive-end (DE) and non-drive-end (NDE) bearing.
+On direct-drive fans a vibration sensor or transmitter would be installed on both the drive-end (DE) and non-drive-end (NDE) bearing.
 For non-direct drive fans, in addition to AHU monitoring the DE and NDE bearings Hansford Sensors recommends installing two industrial accelerometers on the journal bearings of the gear shaft.
-Therefore, depending on the configuration of the fans employed, a typical installation would need either six or eight vibration sensors.
+Therefore, depending on the configuration of the fans employed, a typical installation would need either six or eight vibration sensors or transmitters.

 Simple and cost-effective solutions

 A simple cost-effective online vibration for AHU monitoring requires 4-20mA sensors (HS-420 Series) mounted on to the bearings and shafts of the AHU with the velocity levels being fed back to a PLC (programmable logic controller) or similar system where overall vibration trends can be monitored.
-This is a well established technique for identifying out of balance and misalignment.
-A popular choice of sensor would be with the M12 connector option used in conjunction with separate M12 cable assemblies.
-The main advantages of the M12 connector is it is a smaller size, associated cable assemblies have a tighter bend radius and it is a well accepted and proven connector used across many industries.
-Another sensor option to consider is a dual output sensor (HS-421 Series) which provides not only a 4-20mA output, but also an AC output and allows the engineer to take more-in-depth vibration analysis via a Data Collector.
+This is an established technique for identifying out of balance and misalignment.
+A popular choice of sensor is the M12 connector option used in conjunction with separate M12 cable assemblies.
+The main advantages of the M12 connector is its smaller size, with associated cable assemblies having a tighter bend radius; this is an accepted and proven connector used across many industries.
+Another vibration sensor or transmitter option to consider is a dual output sensor (HS-421 Series), which provides not only a 4-20mA output, but also an AC output and allows an engineer to take more-in-depth vibration analysis via a Data Collector.
 This method will detect bearing defects, mechanical looseness and provide more detailed information on out-of-balance and possible alignment issues.

 The Hansford Sensors range of switch boxes is available in a number of configurations and finishes, ranging from the cost-effective HS-BE Series (rated to IP55 and suitable for clean, indoor environments), to the painted mild steel (rated to the IP66), to the GRP for outdoor locations or the stainless steel boxes compulsory in many food processing and pharmaceutical applications.

-There are many different methods available for installing the vibration sensors.
-The accelerometer needs to be mounted directly to the machine surface on a flat, smooth, unpainted surface larger than the base of the accelerometer, free from grease and oil, as close as possible to the source of vibration and at right angles to the axis of rotation.
+There are many different methods available for installing vibration sensors or transmitters.
+In each case, the accelerometer needs to be mounted directly to the machine surface on a flat, smooth, unpainted surface larger than the base of the accelerometer, free from grease and oil, as close as possible to the source of vibration and at right angles to the axis of rotation.